jsbnr/nr-custom-viz-lab/readme.md

 #### Step 4:

-If its still running stop the nr1 serve (CTRL+C) then restart it:
+If its still running stop the nr1 server (CTRL+C) then restart it:

 ```
 nr1 nerdpack:serve